PCard Pointer #1: Development Foundation Purchases

 - Budget managers should not approve transactions until after the PCard billing cycle has closed, generally no earlier than the 21st day of each month.
 A check mark in the approval box indicates, among other things, that all documentation requirements have been met.
 The cardholder’s electronic billing statement, one of those requirements, is not available until after the billing cycle has closed.
 Plus, it’s actually more efficient to wait until the billing cycle has closed to approve transactions, because the budget manager can review the documentation packet, sign the Approval of PCard Expenses form, and check the box in PaymentNet, all at the same time.

-If the item you want is not available from Central Stores or Guy Brown Products , contact Purchasing at ext.
-3287.
+If the item you want is not available from GBEX, LLC, contact Purchasing at ext.
+3314.

-As you have been hearing from our president and the chancellor, House Bill 119, enacted July 25, 2007, charges us with demonstrating efficiencies and collaborations, and one of the ways Shawnee State can demonstrate efficiency and collaboration is by purchasing from the competitively awarded contracts named above.
+As you know, we must demonstrate efficiencies and collaborations, and one of the ways Shawnee State can demonstrate efficiency and collaboration is by purchasing from the competitively awarded contracts named above.

 By combining our purchasing power with that of others, we can make a difference.
 Let’s all do our part!
 Our continued funding from the state depends upon our participation in these contracts!